Vietnam.vn - Nền tảng quảng bá Việt Nam

 Beverage consumption trends in China have shifted from tea to coffee in recent years.
 Although per capita consumption remains low, coffee sales in the Chinese market have increased.

 Coffee has the potential to become one of China’s favorite drinks.
-Therefore, China is considered a potential market for coffee exporting countries, with much room to exploit in the coming years.
+Therefore, China is considered a potential market for coffee exporting countries, with much room to be exploited in the coming years.

 Source link